 Originally, the Silver Hut was Ito’s own home built in 1984 in Tokyo.
 Received with great praise, it won the Prize of the Architectural Institute of Japan for Design in 1986.
 It is a collection of small residential units connected by a patio, and the entire building is covered by vaults that come in different sizes.
 At a seminar titled “The temporariness in architecture” in 1987, Ito talked about his peculiar house: “First, I thought about various activities that happen at home, such as cooking, eating, relaxing or sleeping.
 For example, a kitchen is a work space that offers utilities needed for cooking.
 I wanted to envelope each of such work areas with something light and floatable like fabric.”
 He attempted to adopt something as rudimentary/fundamental as the floating houses on rivers in Southwestern Asia, or a teepee made by Native Americans, but placing it in the middle of urbanized central Tokyo.

-After the house was decommissioned in 2010, it was shipped to Omishima to become part of the museum – to host various events, workshops or classes.
+After the house was decommissioned in 2010, it was reconstructed here in Omishima to become part of the museum – to host various events, workshops or classes.
 Here, nested in nature, the building looks as if it was built for this place.
 The lightness, temporariness, openness, neutrality and edit-ability seem to be what an event venue needs.

 The Exhibition: Protecting = Creating the Sacred Island of Omishima (through June, 2019)